D-techPro/first-project/README.md

 # First-project

 ## The commencement of the journey
-the world of cyber security is sweet and at the sametime challenging.
+The world of cyber security is sweet and at the sametime challenging.
+  ## Requires
+  - Dedication
+  - Resilence
+  - determination